BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 General competencies:

-• basic competence in cooperation with heritage professionals, public sector and civil society for tourism and/or the education sector.
+• basic competence in cooperation with heritage professionals, public sector and civil society for the educational sector.

-• basic competence in identifying and using relevant cultural heritage sites or objects in one’s daily profession
+• basic competence in sense of initiative concerning uses of cultural heritage sites or objects.

 Knowledge: